QuasarX35/fCC-phone-num-validator/README.md

 # US Phone Number Validator
 This web application validates the format of a phone number against US phone number standards.
 It was created as a certification project for the FreeCodeCamp Javascript course.
-It can be accessed [here].
+It can be accessed [here](https://kyze-phone-num-validator.netlify.app).

 Important Note: This application only checks the format of the phone number and does not guarantee the number is actually callable or assigned.